-The Veteran Aware title, which was awarded to the trust in November 2018 by the Veterans Covenant Hospital Alliance (VCHA), is now held by 33 NHS providers across the UK.
+The Veteran Aware title, which was awarded to the trust in November 2018 by the Veterans Covenant Healthcare Alliance (VCHA), is now held by 33 NHS providers across the UK.

 The ceremony began with a rendition of Lean on Me by the WWL Wings Choir.
 The trust’s new Veteran Aware flag was then blessed by the hospital Chaplain before being raised on a pole outside WWL’s Wigan A&E department.

 Local veterans, volunteers and staff joined in the celebrations and were treated to lunch and refreshments, including a celebratory Veteran Aware cake, which was cut by the trust’s armed forces champion, Lesley Holding.

 As part of the Veterans Covenant Healthcare Alliance, WWL has made a commitment to the care of current and former servicemen and women.

 Veteran Aware hospitals are expected to promote their status and encourage patients who are members of the armed forces community to identify themselves to staff, to ensure they can access the right care and support.
 The new flag, flying proudly outside the Wigan site, acts as a clear beacon for members of the armed forces, reservists, veterans and their families.

 WWL also holds a bronze award from the Defence Employer Recognition Scheme and has developed training materials for staff on supporting the armed forces community.